svajpayee15/Contracks/README.md

 * This signature is verified on-chain before any FHE logic (like money movement) can begin.

 ### 🎨 Professional UI
-* **Enterprise-Grade Dashboard:** Clean, dark-mode interface designed for Legal and HR professionals.
+* **Enterprise-Grade Dashboard:** Clean, light-mode interface designed for Legal and HR professionals.
 * **Visual Status:** Color-coded status badges (Draft, Pending, Active, Completed).
+* **Sophisticated but Clean UI:** The data is well structured and organized.
+* **Responsive UI:** Legal work ?
+But away from Keyboard.
+No problem Contracks is Responsive but still clean.

 ---